Teuton Systems PC

 Windows / macOS

-- Licence fees and subscription costs (Office 365, iCloud+)
+• Licence fees and subscriptions (Office 365, iCloud+)

 Linux with KDE Plasma

-- Clean desktop environment without adverts or bloatware
+• Clean desktop environment without advertising and bloatware

-- 100% open source - reviewable by everyone
+• 100 % open source — reviewable by anyone

-The same things work: Surfing, emailing, writing documents, gaming, watching films, listening to music, etc. KDE Plasma looks and works like Windows - you hardly notice the difference in everyday life.
+The same things work: Browse, email, write documents, play games, watch films and listen to music.
+KDE Plasma looks and functions like Windows — you’ll hardly notice the difference in everyday use.

 Concrete differences in everyday life